Chekinm/flask-app-fermata-homework-ubuntu/README.md

 ## Run test

-    1. Go to the create_test_db.
+Go to the create_test_db.
-    2. create virtual enviroment and activate it.
-It shodul be different environment as it use AWS.
+create virtual enviroment and activate it.
+This should be different environment as it use AWS.

     ```bash
     # Create a virtual environment
     python -m venv venv

     # Activate the virtual environment (macOS/Linux)
     source venv/bin/activate

     # Install required packages
     pip install -r requirements.txt
     ```

+Edit createtestdb/.envdemo file with your own information and save it as .env file.

-    3. in backend/.env file chenge
+In backend/.env file chenge
         MONGODB_DB_NAME=image_service to
         MONGODB_TEST_DB_NAME=image_service_test
         (TODO: rewrite using create app factory pattern)

-    4. Create a database:
+Run create database script:
         ```bash
         # Create a virtual environment
         python imagecreator.py
-    3. Run
+        ```

+Change venv to backend derictory and run a unittests.

+    ```
     python -m unittest tests/testfile.py
+    ```

 ## Task description